andrew-paterson/ember-development-sundries/README.md

 It simply updates the paths of the specified files to the specified new paths.
 It also updates the import statements in the addon component file as well as the app component file.

+It accepts either a directory path, or a file path.
+When passing a file path, the file extension must be omitted.

 ## Usage

 `node rename-addon-component [path-to-addon-root-directory] [path-to-addon-components-to-be-moved] [new-path-for-components]`